 By following the advice, Trader B would have cut losses early and avoided a much larger loss.

-This time, Trader B is the one that made the right decision, while Trader A did not.
+This time, Trader B is the one that made the winning decision, while Trader A did not.

 Again, we see two very different outcomes with the two traders following the same advice.

 Notice that in either scenario (trending or reversing), there is one trader who made the right decision, and one who made the wrong decision.

 Again, this can only happen when the advice is contradictory.

 You see… the trader who makes the “right” decision is ultimately determined by how the market moves.
 It has nothing to do with how useful or effective the advice actually is.